-These photos further speak to the ecological and public health dangers that uncontrolled trash and litter can cause in the River District and beyond.
-For example, it is common for trash from the streets to seep into the waterways and get taken downstream.
+These photos, taken during the audit, evidence ecological and public health dangers that unabated trash and litter can cause in the River District and beyond.
+For communities that border rivers it can be common for trash from the streets to seep into the waterways and get taken downstream.

 Step Seven: Address and repeat